 Butterflies Magnolia is covered in stunning fragrant yellow cup-shaped flowers held atop the branches in early spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The large pointy leaves turn coppery-bronze in fall.
-The fruit is not ornamentally significant.

 Butterflies Magnolia is a deciduous tree with a distinctive and refined pyramidal form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.